 Corpbiz Professionals will help you in:

 To summarize, registration under section 12A provides tax exemption to NGOs and section 80G works for the benefit of individuals and organizations willing to save tax.
 By following the procedure allotted by the NGOs, they can quickly get registered.
 It is better to make donations by way of cheque or online banking transfer.
-The application for 12A and 80G registration can be filed together or separately as well.
+The application for 12A and 80G registration can be filed together or separately under section 12 AB.
 It is up to the commissioner to accept or reject the proposals of NGOs or trust.
 The document should be adequately submitted to avoid any chances of rejection.

 Read our article:A Detailed Guide For Obtaining 80G Registration